panushri25/emrQA/README.md

        │               │       │
        │               │       ├──"evidence": "evidence line to support the answer entity " │               │       │
+       │               │       ├──"answer_entity_type": takes the value "single" or "empty" or "complex" (refer to discussion for more details)
+       │               │       │
        │               │       └── "evidence_start": integer (line number in clinical note to find the evidence line) │               │
        │               ├── "id"